mdnorris1/SecurityAudit/README.md

 Currently, there is inadequate management of assets.
 Additionally, the company does not have the proper security controls in place and may not be compliant with U.S. and international regulations and standards.

 I undertook a security audit which encompasses compliance, and I have made initial recommendations based on the findings of the audit.

+A blank version of my audit document can be downloaded from: https://docs.google.com/document/d/15w7nbqFEFygJF79RgN0rJSQt6uiBSudw/edit
 <br/>
 <img src="assets/1.png" height="80%" width="80%" alt="ifconfig command"/>
 <br />